iclr-blogposts/2024/_posts/2024-05-07-understanding-expressive-tgns.md

 ---
 layout: distill
 title: Understanding Expressive Temporal Graph Neural Networks
-description: In this article, we explore the theory behind the expressiveness of Temporal Graph Neural Network presented by the paper Provably expressive temporal graph networks published in NeurIPS 2022.
+description: In this blog, we explore the theory behind the expressiveness of Temporal Graph Neural Network presented by the paper <em>Provably expressive temporal graph networks<em> published in <em>NeurIPS 2022<em>.
 We present the extended version of the Weisfeller-Lehmann Test for temporal graphs.
-Besides that, this article comprises a contextualization of the core concepts as the models ellucidated in the paper, and the proofs are also discussed concisely.
-Then our goal with this article is introduce this new paper alongside with the observations and proofs dictatically.
+Besides that, it comprises a contextualization of the core concepts of the models elucidated in the paper, and the proofs are also discussed concisely.
+Then our goal is to introduce this new paper alongside the observations and proofs didactically.
 date: 2024-05-07
 future: true
 htmlwidgets: true